Hugh Trevor-Roper: "Hitler Diaries" hoax

 The nadir of his career came in 1983, when as a director of The Times, Trevor-Roper (by now Baron Dacre of Glanton) made statements that authenticated the so-called Hitler Diaries.
 Others were unsure: holocaust denier David Irving, for example, initially decried them as forgeries but subsequently changed his mind and declared that they could be genuine, before finally stating that they were a forgery.
 Historians Gerhard Weinberg and Eberhard Jäckel had also expressed doubt regarding the authenticity of the diaries.

 Within two weeks, forensic scientist Julius Grant demonstrated that the diaries were forgeries.
 The ensuing fiasco gave Trevor-Roper's enemies the opportunity to criticise him openly, while Trevor-Roper's initial endorsement of the diaries raised questions about his integrity: The Sunday Times, a newspaper to which he regularly contributed book reviews and of which he was an independent director, had already paid a considerable sum for the right to serialise the diaries if and only if they were genuine.

-Trevor-Roper explained that he had been given assurances (that turned out to be false) about how the diaries had come into the possession of their "discoverer", and about the age of the paper and ink used in them and of their authenticity.
+Trevor-Roper explained that he had been given assurances (that turned out to be false) about how the diaries had come into the possession of their purported "discoverer", forger Konrad Kujau, and about the age of the paper and ink used in them and of their authenticity.
 Nonetheless, this incident prompted the satirical magazine Private Eye to nickname him "Hugh Very-Ropey", "Lord Lucre of Claptout", or more concisely, "Lord Facre".

 Despite the shadow this cast over his later career, he continued to write and publish and his work remained well received.